DeepCritical/GradioDemo/README.md

 ## About

-The DETERMINATOR is a deep research agent system designed to assist with complex research questions requiring thorough investigation.
-Originally developed by the Deep Critical Gradio Hackathon Team, The DETERMINATOR specializes in medical research inquiry, functioning as a medical peer junior researcher that helps gather, evaluate, and synthesize evidence from multiple sources.
+The DETERMINATOR is a powerful generalist deep research agent system that stops at nothing until finding precise answers to complex questions.
+It uses iterative search-and-judge loops to comprehensively investigate any research question from any domain.

+**Key Features**:
+- **Generalist**: Handles queries from any domain (medical, technical, business, scientific, etc.)
+- **Automatic Medical Detection**: Automatically determines if medical knowledge sources (PubMed, ClinicalTrials.gov) are needed
+- **Multi-Source Search**: Web search, PubMed, ClinicalTrials.gov, Europe PMC, RAG
+- **Stops at Nothing**: Only stops at configured limits (budget, time, iterations), otherwise continues until finding precise answers
+- **Evidence Synthesis**: Comprehensive reports with proper citations

-**Important**: The DETERMINATOR is a research tool and cannot answer medical questions or provide medical advice.
-It assists researchers by finding and organizing evidence from biomedical literature and clinical trial databases.
+**Important**: The DETERMINATOR is a research tool that synthesizes evidence.
+It cannot provide medical advice or answer medical questions directly.

 For this hackathon we're proposing a simple yet powerful Deep Research Agent that iteratively looks for the answer until it finds it using general purpose websearch and special purpose retrievers for technical retrievers.